jvc56/MineGCG/README.md

 <h3>Challenges</h3>

 The number of challenges made by both the player and the opponent, broken down by challenges that the player made against opponent's plays and challenges that the opponent made against the player's plays.
+This stat may not be completely accurate.
+Check the 'Challenge Heuristics' section of the <a href="/about.html">about page</a> for more information.

 <h3>Challenge Percentage</h3>